ncipollo/tix-core/README.md

 #### Github

-Github tickets have the following relationship with heading indent levels:
+GitHub tickets have the following relationship with heading indent levels:

 - `#`: Project, if projects are allowed via settings.
 Issue otherwise.
 - `##`: Issue